 The Metabolic Balance Nutrition Program is devided in 4 Phases.
 The length of the phases may dependent on the goal definition.
 Particularly the Strict Conversion (Phase 2) can be adjusted towards your individual requirements.

-Breakfast is breakfast.
+Breakfast stays at breakfast.

 That’s the most important rule.
 One breakfast option may only be traded for another breakfast.
 For example, if you’re allowed to eat eggs according to the plan, but you have no breakfast with eggs, you have to do without an egg for breakfast.